stevensudit/Corvid/README.md

 HISTORY

-This is a fork of the original Corvid library, which didn't take advantage of C++ 20 features.
+This is a fork of the original Corvid library, which didn't take advantage of C++20 features.

 Rather than try to update it in place, it made more sense to make a new project and move code over, bit by bit, cleaning and upgrading it as I went.
 This approach enabled me to switch from MSVC to gcc, which has resulted in more-compliant code, and to use GitHub Copilot to help with the more tedious parts of the process.
 I also got rid of Google Test, just to simplify things, switching to the header-only Accutest.